 One of the perks of being a freelancer is the flexibility of working from home.
-This perk can, however, turn around to become a huge problem.
+This perk can, however, turn around to become a huge problem of loneliness.

 For me, in the beginning, working alone was quite satisfying.
 I felt empowered by the possibilities of making decisions without consulting a boss or colleague.
 I set my work hours, worked from anywhere, and only with clients I wanted to work with.
 The possibilities were endless.

 However, one of the things I didn’t count on was the loneliness that comes with freelancing.

 It had never occurred to me that the independence of working from home could breed a special kind of loneliness.
 Everything I did to make my business succeed was dependent on me alone, and I rarely had people in my space to bounce ideas off.
 I had to face most problems alone and often felt overwhelmed.

 Before the experience, I always imagined I would flourish as an introverted freelancer working alone, especially as my favourite ideas have come to me when I was by myself.
 To some extent, I know I enjoy working alone but I have noticed that I start to feel miserable after working by myself for extended periods of time.

 If you’re currently in my shoes, don’t fuss; I have put together a few tips that help me combat loneliness as a freelancer.

 If you have set up a home office, and loneliness has started to creep up on you more often than not, consider working from outside your home at least twice a week.

 Get out of the house, and work around other people for a change.
 This could mean using a co-working space where you share an office with other freelancers or you rent a desk in a business centre or private office.